sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partA.markdown

 You can interact with your VM with several ways: command-line (e.g.: SSH), VNC (UI in your browser) or a remote desktop.
 We will use SSH in a terminal for the moment.

-The way to login into your virtual machine is the ssh keys that you [stored in your profile](#add-your-ssh-key) previously.
+The way to login into your virtual machine is the SSH keys that you [stored in your profile](#add-your-ssh-key) previously.

 **Command-line access - SSH**